ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Predictability is a underrated metric.

-^ Although hard to quantify.
+^ Much like tech debt, hard to quantify.

 ---